GabAsencios/MVC-Club-Database/README.md

 Some fields, such as current member payment status or current location, are included for GUI convenience, while detailed history is still preserved in the related transaction and history tables.

-## Security Notes

-- Do not commit `.env`, `ca.pem`, or real credentials.
-- Use Streamlit secrets for the hosted version.
-- Use environment variables locally.
-- Use demo data instead of real personal data.
-- Rotate credentials immediately if they are ever pushed to GitHub.